+I adore the flavours of Thai and Asian foods which is where the influence in this dish comes from.
+This is a pretty easy and quick dish to prepare and cook.
 I have chosen to serve it very simply here with some stir-fried pak choi and bean sprouts coked with some fresh ginger and garlic and served with a little sesame oil, along with some vegetable and bean rice.

 THAI SALMON WITH CRUNCHY TOP

 - pestle and mortar

 - 1 a thumb size piece of ginger peeled and roug1hly chopped

 - 1 large clove of garlic peeled and roughly chopped

 - 1/2 red chilli seeds removed or more or less depending on how hot you like it

 - 1 rind of a lemon unwaxed if possible

 - 1 small pinch of salt

 - 4 gluten free oat cakes or similar gluten free crackers placed in bag and crushed